mlg404/whatsapp-music-bot/README.md

 - Songs once searched are downloaded for optimized next searches;
 - Send songs in private or in groups;
 - Your friends can send the command too;
-- You can enable the "Download progress";
+- ~You can enable the "Download progress";~
-- Prevents downloading videos more than 15 minutes long.
+- Prevents downloading videos more than MAX DURATION minutes long.

 ## :busts_in_silhouette: Contribute